robaElshazly/TerminalApp/README.md

 4- To see details of a course, choose the option "Show course details" using arrow keys.
 5- After showing details

-**To UnEnroll in a Course**
+**To Unenroll in a Course**

 After running the App, you will then have three options to choose from: show courses available, show enrollments and exit.
-Tounenroll you need to:
+To unenrol you need to:
 1-Choose "show enrollments" option using arrow keys and enter button.
 2-A list of courses you are enrolled in will then appear.
 3-Choose the course you need to unenroll from using arrow keys.